azicchetti/jquerymobile-router/README.md

 What's new in the latest versions
 =====================
+* New options for pagebeforechange events: you can choose what kind of `toPage` argument your handler is
+expecting: a string, a jQuery object or both
 * Slightly changed the special support for pagebeforechange events.
 You have to call e.preventDefault() to pause the transition and use the deferred object
 * Added a "special" support for the pagebeforechange event, modeled after the pagebeforeload event